Corporate Services

 To know more about the individual tax reliefs, you may refer to this comprehensive

-Despite having the flexibility to choose different projects and clients, freelancers may want to set up a company as it helps to sustain the business on a long-run basis.
-If the company’s business has increased over time and you are planning to create systems and hire more help to complete the work, you may want to consider leveling up the company structure to private limited.
+Despite having the flexibility to choose different projects and clients, freelancers may want to set up a company as it helps sustain the business in the long run.
+If the company’s business has increased over time and you plan to create systems and hire more help to complete the work, you may want to consider levelling up the company structure to private limited.

-There are many advantages to incorporating a private limited company, such as the income earned will be taxed at a corporate tax rate, the business structure has a separate legal identity.
-A private limited status will help to create a professional image for the client and help in fundraising or bidding for more projects.
+There are many advantages to incorporating a private limited company, such as the income earned will be taxed at a corporate tax rate and the business structure having its own separate legal identity.
+A limited private status will help to create a professional image for the client and assist in fundraising or bidding for more projects.

 Blog